bjori/php5-next-vanilla-ubuntu/README.md

 makes sense.
 Launchpad will automatically pull in the latest PHP code from trunk/ (actually from the launchpad bazaar repo, which is a mirror of trunk), and then merge the debian/ folder into that before building the packages.
+Launchpad does not understand git branches, which is why this repo is a fork of the php5-vanilla-ubuntu github repo :]